team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Coverage_depth_check.md

 - `cov_stats_summary.tsv`: file containing the coverage depth statistics for each sample at 10X intervals from 11+(>10X) to 121+
 - `summary_cov_stats_ordered.png`: Plot showing the coverage depth statistics for each sample with samples on the Y-axis and proportion of bases within the bait regions with X coverage at given coverage depth intervals, from 11+ to 121+ on the X-axis.
 Text on the plot indicates the highest interval of coverage depth at which the sample has at least 80% of the bases covered.
+- `Final_cov_stats_summary.tsv`: file containing the list of samples that passed the coverage depth QC, i.e., samples with at least 80% of the bases covered at 20X (21+ or above).

 Samples with at least 80% of the bases covered at 20X (21+ or above) passed the coverage depth QC and were considered for somatic variant calling.